Firm Entry and Exit with Unbounded Productivity Growth: Introduction

-This paper takes a theoretical approach to the problems raised above.
-We analyze a setting that admits a broad range of specifications of firm-level dynamics, including those with the systematic departures from Gibrat's law.
-For example, small firms can grow faster than large firms and their growth rates can exhibit greater volatility.
-In this setting we prove that when any of these firm-level dynamics are inserted into the standard \cite{hopenhayn1992entry} model, the endogenous firm size distribution generated by entry and exit exhibits a Pareto tail.
-Moreover, this result does not depend on the shape of the entrants' distribution, beyond a simple moment condition, or the demand side of the market.
-In this sense, the Pareto tail becomes a highly robust prediction of the standard entry-exit model once the state space is allowed to be unbounded.

-We also show that the tail index, which determines the amount of mass in the right tail of the distribution and has been the source of much empirical discussion (see, e.g., \cite{axtell2001zipf} or \cite{gabaix2016power}), depends only on the law of motion for incumbents.
-As such, it is invariant to the productivity distribution for new entrants, the profit functions of firms, and the structure of demand.
-For example, corporate tax policy has no impact on the tail index of the firm size distribution (unless it affects the growth rate of firm productivity).

-The results described above are valid whenever the deviation between incumbents' firm-level growth dynamics and Gibrat's law is not infinitely large, in the sense of expected absolute value.
-Although this restriction is surprisingly weak, it tends to bind more for large firms than for small ones, since large firms have greater weight in the integral that determines expected value.
-This restriction is consistent with the data, since large firms tend to conform more to Gibrat's law than do small ones (see, e.g., \cite{evans1987relationship}, \cite{evans1987tests} or \cite{becchetti2002determinants}).
-It also provides intuition behind our results, since large firms matter more for the properties of the tail of the firm size distribution.
-The machinery employed to prove these results draws on \cite{goldie1991implicit}, which uses implicit renewal theory to analyze Pareto tails of a range of time-invariant probability laws.
+One additional advantage of modeling the power law in the firm size distribution is calibration and testing: the matching the Pareto tail index in the data serves as a valuable additional restriction to fit parameters.

-In addition to the contribution described above, the extension of the standard \cite{hopenhayn1992entry} model to an unbounded state space provided in this paper has independent value, since, as noted above, appropriate theoretical structure is necessary for quantitative analysis in the presence of heavy tails.
-This extension to the model is nontrivial in three ways.
-First, the lifetime profits of firms are potentially unbounded, requiring a modified approach to the firm decision problem.
+At the same time, analyzing the entry-exit model of \cite{hopenhayn1992entry} without the boundedness assumption on productivity is nontrivial.
+One reason is that the lifetime profits of firms are potentially unbounded, requiring a new approach to the firm decision problem.
 Second, the time invariance condition for the equilibrium measure of firms concerns stationary distributions of Markov transitions that are possibly transient, due to the unboundedness of productivity.
 Third, aggregate output is potentially infinite, since integration across productivity states is over an unbounded set.